 The drink is the creation of the Bourbon Blog's Tom Fischer and Louisville mixologist Steven Dennison.
-It was designed specifically for the series of festivals that share its name, which are held throughout the year in various U.S. cities.
+It was designed specifically for the series of festivals held throughout the year in various U.S. cities.

-The concoction includes bourbon, honey liqueur, hefeweizen-style beer and barbecue sauce.
+The concoction includes bourbon, honey liqueur, hefeweizen-style beer, and water flavored with barbecue sauce.
 It is, admittedly, a very unusual drink and will not be to everyone's liking.
-However, it is fun to try and you have to appreciate how the team brought together these three very manly flavors.
+However, it is fun to try and you have to appreciate how the team brought together these three very distinct flavors.

 - For the BBQ Water: